PRX/announce/README.md

 end
 ```

-As said above, the message `body` should be simple, serializable data, (json comaptible), and be something simple that any receiver can parse and understand.
+The message `body` should be simple and serializable (json compatible), and something that any receiver could parse and understand, so don't include implementation details like specific Ruby classes.

-Unlike other job libraries which specify the Ruby `Class` for processing as part of the message, these announcements meant to be decoupled - the sender should make no assumptions about the receiving application(s).
+Unlike other job libraries which specify the Ruby `Class` for processing as part of the message, these announcements are meant to be decoupled - the sender should make no assumptions about the receiving application(s).

 ### Processing